 The Leadership faculty may, at its discretion, recommend acceptance for participants who do not meet all of the requirements for regular admission if, in its judgment, the applicant demonstrates the ability to be successful in the program.
-Such individuals may be admitted on a provisional basis under specific provisions voted by the faculty, i.e. requirement to take LEAD535 Graduate Writing Class, EDRM611 Statistics within your 2nd semester, maintain a 3.5 GPA for first 12 graded credits, etc. These provisions must be met and regular status must be granted within the first year of acceptance.
+Such individuals may be admitted on a provisional basis under specific provisions voted by the faculty, i.e. requirement to take EDRM505 and/or 611 Statistics within the second semester, maintaintance of a 3.5 GPA for first 12 graded credits, etc. These provisions must be met and regular status must be granted within the first year of acceptance.
 In the event a participant on provisional status fails to meet the specifications of their acceptance, they may be released from the program.
-It is vital that you take your provision(s) very seriously and endeavor to comply and be recategorized to regular status as soon as possible.
+If you are admitted on provisional status, it is vital that you take your provision(s) very seriously and endeavor to comply and be recategorized to regular status as soon as possible.